Hairy Wood Mint is a native erect perennial forb growing with square hairy stems from one to three feet high with little

 The leaves are opposite, lance-shaped to egg shaped with hairy surfaces, a few coarse teeth on the margins which usually have marginal hair.
 Bases are tapered, tips are acute, short-stalked in the upper stem, lower leaves on longer stalks.
 They have a noticeable aroma when crushed.
 Each pair of stem leaves is rotated 90 degrees from the adjacent pairs.

 The inflorescence is a distinctly separated grouping of 1 to 6 verticillasters in the leaf axils of the upper stem and one at the top of the stem - also on any stem side branches.
-(A verticillaster, common in the mint family, is where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of opposite bracts.)
-At the base of each verticillaster are a pair of bracts - resembling small leaves.
+(A verticillaster, common in the mint family, is where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of a pair of opposite bracts.)
+At the base of each verticillaster are the pair of bracts - resembling small leaves.
 Only a few flowers in each cyme open at one time.

 The flowers have a short calyx in an irregular tube shape, with 5 pointed teeth - 3 longer on the upper lip and 2 shorter on the lower, and 13 noticeable nerve lines.
 The corolla is pale purple with darker purple spots and composed of five petals forming two lips; the lower lip is formed from 3 fused petals and divided into 3 lobes (and this is where the spots appear) with the center lobe much longer than the two lateral lobes, while the upper lip, formed from two fused petals, has two united lobes, looking like one, and acts like a hood.
 The outside of both the corolla and the calyx is hairy.
 There are four stamens in pairs of different length.
 The longer pair are exserted from just beneath the upper lip.
 Anthers are dark purple at maturity.
 There is a longer single white style, also exserted, with a two-lobed stigma.

 Seed: Fertile flowers produce a open capsule containing 4 ovoid nutlets.
 The seeds require 60 days of cold stratification for germination.